green-fox-academy/kolekd/README.md

 ## Links:

-More interesting stuff:
+More interesting stuff we did later on:
 * [P2P Chat](https://github.com/kolekd/p2p-chat) - Peer to peer chat application
-* [The life of a square](https://github.com/kolekd/The-Tale) - An animation describing the life of a square
 * [Wanderer: The Game](https://github.com/kolekd/wanderer-java) - A simple monster killer game
 * [Todo App](https://github.com/kolekd/todo-app) - A command line-based todo list application
+<br><br/>

+My own stuff:
+* [The life of a square](https://github.com/kolekd/The-Tale) - An animation describing the life of a square
 <br><br/>

 Trivial stuff we did in the beginning of the course: